gemoc/MODELS2017Tutorial/README.md

 ```
 -->

-After finishing, run "generate all" on the Melange model of project org.gemoc.models17.fsm, which regenerates a new language implementation.
+After finishing or to see the effect of your code, run "generate all" on the Melange model of project org.gemoc.models17.fsm, which regenerates a new language implementation.

 ![](figs/23-melange-generate-all.png)

 ### 2.4 Deploying the modeling workbench and playing with the example model

 goto 2.2 and see the differences ;)
 :bulb: you can launch the modeling workbench in debug mode.
-If so, you do not need to restart the MW after each change in the semantics.
+If so, you do not need to restart the modeling workbench after each change in the semantics (you still need to generate all on the Melange file).
 Even better you can dynamically provide the new semantics during a debug of your model (at your own risks ;) )

 **TODO**